-Utilize the 1:1 meeting to build trust and strengthen relationships with each of the individuals that make up your team.
+Utilize the one-on-one meeting to build trust and strengthen relationships with each of the individuals that make up your team.

-Charma provides One on Ones, Team Collaboration, Feedback, Recognition & Goals — all in one place.
+Charma is the best practice toolkit for managers to organize, motivate, and engage their teams, beloved by managers, HR, executives, and ICs alike.
 With Charma, you can build trust and team morale with kudos, continuous feedback, clear goal management, and more.

 Follow our blog for more content dedicated to improving workplace relationships.
 If you have any questions about our content or our platform, reach out to our team at any time.